pivot-access-ltd/bma-offline-docs/cpm/how-to-manage-machines.md

 rad-end

 rad-begin   /snap/2.9/cli   /deb/2.9/cli /snap/3.0/cli /deb/3.0/cli
-At the command line, enter the following information:
+To create a new machine at the command line, enter the following information:

 ```nohighlight
 stormrider@wintermute:~$ maas admin machines create \